A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: Introduction

 where $M\in \mathbb{R}^{n\times n}$ and $q\in \mathbb{R}^{n}$ are given.
 From \cite{AVE4,AVE5,AVE6}, the LCP($q$, $M$) \eqref{1.4} can be formulated as the following GAVE:

 with

-Here, we take $A=M+I$ and $B=M-I$.
-Besides the well-known LCP, other frequent optimization problems can be also transformed into the GAVE \eqref{1.1}, such as linear programming, convex quadratic programming \cite{AVE1,AVE2}.
+Besides the well-known LCPs, other frequent optimization problems can also be transformed into the GAVEs \eqref{1.1}, like linear programming and convex quadratic programming \cite{AVE1,AVE2}.

-In the past few years, the GAVE and AVE have attracted increasingly interests of many researchers due to its simple and special structure.
-In the aspect of theoretical analysis, Mangasarian \cite{AVE5,AVE2} proved that the AVE is NP-hard and gave some existence results of GAVE and AVE.
+In the past two decades, the GAVE and AVE have attracted increasingly interests of various researchers due to its simple and special structure.
+In the aspect of theoretical analysis, Mangasarian \cite{AVE5,AVE2} proved that the AVE is NP-hard and gave some existence results of solutions for GAVE and AVE.
 Subsequently, some scholars \cite{AVE9,unique-Wu-1,unique-Wu-2,unique-Wu-3,unique-Wu-4} further improved the solvability and unique solution theories of GAVE and AVE.
 In the aspect of numerical algorithms, iterative methods are the most used method.
 The early iterative methods include the finite succession of linear programs \cite{AVE13}, the optimization method \cite{AVE17}, the sign accord method \cite{AVE15}, the nonlinear HSS-like method \cite{HSS-like,PHSS-like} and the SOR-like method \cite{SOR-like-1,SOR-like-2}.

-Especially in recent years, great research progresses have been made in iterative methods for solving GAVE.
-In order to apply the iteration methods of nonlinear systems to the GAVE, Mangasarian originally introduced the subgradient for the nonlinear term $|x|$ to overcame the non-differentiability, and proposed the generalized Newton (GN) iterative method \cite{AVE19}.
-Thereafter, some scholars established some more efficient methods based the GN method, for example, a GN method with stable quadratic convergence \cite{AVE24}, the generalized Traub method \cite{AVE25}, the modified GN method \cite{AVE26}, the relaxed GN method \cite{relaxed-GN}, the Levenberg-Marquardt method \cite{Levenberg-Marquardt} and so on.
+In order to apply the iteration methods of nonlinear systems to the GAVE, Mangasarian originally introduced the subgradient for the nonlinear term $|x|$ to overcome the non-differentiability, and presented the generalized Newton (GN) iterative method \cite{AVE19}.
+Thereafter, some scholars established some more efficient methods based on the GN method, for example, the GN method with stable quadratic convergence \cite{AVE24}, the generalized Traub method \cite{AVE25}, the modified GN method \cite{AVE26} and the relaxed GN method \cite{relaxed-GN}.
 However, those methods require expensive computing costs in actual computations because the coefficient matrix of each iteration is changing.
-Then Rohn et al. proposed the following more practical Picard iteration method \cite{AVE11} to solve GAVE \eqref{1.1}:
+Then Rohn et al. proposed the following more practical Picard iteration method \cite{AVE11,AVE16} to solve GAVE \eqref{1.1}: